sunlightpolicy/lgbtq_trends/README.md

 policy on LGBTQ rights.

 ## Introduction
-To analyze the text from our set of web pages these scripts adap [EDGI’s code](https://github.com/ericnost/EDGI) and extend its functionality to support sentiment analysis that is tailored to the set of analyzed URLs.
+To analyze the text from our set of web pages these scripts adapt [EDGI’s code](https://github.com/ericnost/EDGI) and extend its functionality to support sentiment analysis that is tailored to the set of analyzed URLs.
 To compare websites before and after the 2017 inauguration, we rely